 With all that in place, you should be good to go!

-And of course, if you’re a business and struggling with how Google is indexing your content, don’t hesitate to call us or submit a question through our website.
+If that doesn’t work for you and your business is struggling with how Google is indexing your content, don’t hesitate to call us or submit a question through our website.
+We’d be happy to help!